sportsclimbs/sportclimbs-2/content/peak/buxton/smalldale/smalldale-main-wall.md

 **8. Summat Outanowt (7a) *★★***
 The long slim groove, difficult overlap and fine headwall.
 A surprising find.

+**8a.
+Summat Different (7a+) *&starf;***
+A direct variation of the previous route.
+From the overlap pull up to get the good square pocket with the right hand.
+Continue straight up on side pulls and a long move to the thin break and next bolt.

 **9. Lost Contact (7a+) *★★★***
 The shallow groove and thin crack in the headwall.
 Superb.